sezya-kot/vehicle-app-python-template/CONTRIBUTING.md

-# How to Contribute to Eclipse Velocitas
+# How to Contribute to Eclipse Velocitas Vehicle App Python Template

 First of all, thanks for considering to contribute to Eclipse Velocitas.
 We really appreciate the time and effort you want to spend helping to improve things around here.